chizobavictory/email-validator/README.md

 yarn # Install dependencies
 ```

 The program is written in Typescript, it would need to be compiled _the first time_ and everytime you make changes.
 A `compile` and `compile:watch` script have been added to help with that.
-Open a new terminal windown and run
+Open a new terminal windown and run.

 ```bash
 yarn compile